-I was brought up in the Christian tradition, and although I do not go to church, I cannot deny that as well as my fascination for bees and other hymenopterans, spiritual topics have long been of interest to me.
+I was brought up in the Christian tradition, and I cannot deny that as well as my fascination for bees and other hymenopterans, spiritual topics have long been of interest to me.

 Christian philosophy therefore, informs my interpretation of the mystical symbolism embodied in the hornet.

 I happen to own several Bibles, and a hefty Strong's Concordance.
 Strong's is an excellent, robust reference guide, that in my view, can quickly help a seeker to get a broad perspective behind the mystical symbolism presented in the Bible, though it's a gargantuan book, and not for everyone.
 I especially appreciate the Hebrew and Greek sections, which provide additional meaning and depth when I seek it.

 So what does The Bible tell us about the meaning of hornets?

 When I looked up hornets in The Bible, what I found was that they were overwhelmingly used by God to assist in driving out 'enemies'.
 Here are 3 examples:

 If you have a dream about hornets, I encourage you to consider what or who in your life, is the enemy?

 Note that 'the enemy' may not be a specific person or a physical situation, it could be something to do with your own personal psyche: self doubt, negative thoughts and so on.

 Even if your hornet dream feels scary or uncomfortable, the meaning of it may actually be positive, and I will explain why in a moment.
 First, I will tell you about my dream.